viadee/vpav_case_study/viadeeProcessApplicationValidator/docs/NoScriptChecker.md

 =================================
 The No Script Checker processes BPMN models and checks whether there is a script in the model.

+**Exclusion:** 	Script as condition expression of a sequence flow <br\>
+**Reason:** The goal of the checker is to separate process control and technical content.
+A script in a sequence flow is always part of the sequence control.

 ## Assumptions
 ----------------------------------------------
 - The **BPMN-models** have to be in the **classpath** at build time